 An individual debtor who does not submit with the petition a verified statement of social security number (required by BR 1007(f)) shall do so promptly after the petition is filed, and shall also mail a copy of the statement to the trustee and all creditors and other parties in interest.
 Within two days after such filing and mailing, the debtor shall file a certificate of compliance with this rule.
 Failure to file and serve the statement, or to file the certificate of compliance, may subject the debtor to sanctions, including dismissal of the case.
 Note: Form NM LF 12 was created by the clerk for compliance with this rule.

 (a) Form of Amended Schedules.
 Unless the court orders otherwise, if a debtor amends a schedule, the amendment shall be designated as such.
 The amended schedule shall restate the entire schedule as amended, not merely the new or changed items.
-If an amended schedule affects the information on the Summary of Schedules (Official Form 6) the debtor shall amend the summary and attach it to the amended schedule.
+If an amended schedule affects the information on the Summary of Assets and Liabilities (Official Form 106Sum or Official Form 206Sum) the debtor shall amend the summary and attach it to the amended schedule.

 (b) Notice of Amendment.
 The debtor shall file a notice of amendment specifying the amended or new information.
 The notice of amendment shall conform substantially to the local form.
 If schedule C is amended, NM LBR 4003-1(e) applies.
 Note: Form NM LF 16 was created by the clerk for compliance with this rule.
 Form NM LF 16C was created for compliance with this rule and with NM LBR 4003(e) when Schedule C is amended.